gamesbook/protograf/docs/source/layouts_track.rst

             (0, 0), (1, 2), (2, 1), (3, 3), (1, 5)]),
           shapes=[shp])

-      A ``Polyline`` is a useful way of drawing a shape at irregular locations on the page.
+      A ``Polyline`` is a useful way of drawing a shape, or list of shapes, at irregular locations on the page.

       In this example, because ``Polyline`` is used for the *track*, and not ``polyline``, the track itself is drawn.